The 36 Wedding Venue Questions to Ask on Your Site Tour

 What's your deposit/cancellation/refund policy?

 Why you want to know: If you were close to accepting a new job, you'd want to go over your benefits and official offer letter before you sign on the dotted line—same goes for your venue.
 Ask if you can see a sample contract, or have their deposit/cancellation/refund policy outlined on paper for you.
 Things happen, and it's better to know that you can recover any losses before you book your venue.
+Also, make sure that you're on the same page about the venue's payment schedule.

 Questions to Ask Your Venue About Food and Beverages